amberstar/State/README.md

 To create a protocol:

 1. create an entity, give it name and a class name in the property inspector.
-2. Add the `State.Protocol` key to the user info section, or checking the abstract checkbox in the inspector.
+2. Add the `State.Protocol` key to the user info section, or check the abstract checkbox in the inspector.

 ### Adding function requirements
-You can specify function requirements on protocols using the `State.ProtocolRequirementType` and the `State.Func` key on the protocol entities attributes.
+Use the `State.ProtocolRequirementType` and the `State.Func` key on the protocol entities attributes.

 **Note:** an empty implementation is added to the **manual** file only the first time it is generated.
 If you already generated code before adding this requirement you may have to manually add it to the manual file.